 Manasota Key is a small island south of Sarasota and Venice.
 Often confused with Sarasota, Manasota Key is a unique paradise.
 Those that know the island flock here for the winters from up north.
 Manasota Key is an 11-mile-long beautiful barrier island less than ten minutes from downtown Englewood.
-It offers tucked-away sections of beach and eco-habitats that are rarely seen at well-hyped beaches; there is no overcrowding, and many of the beaches are private.
+It offers tucked-away sections of beach and eco-habitats rarely seen at well-hyped beaches; there is no overcrowding, and many beaches are private.

 Native American tribes (Calusas) lived throughout Southwest Florida, including Englewood, as long as 12,000 years ago.
 The area has been found to contain human bones, animal bones, spears, and Indian mounds.